sachin-ade24/SeleniumBasicIntro/README.md

 # SeleniumBasicIntro
-It is just for practice
+It is created for practice purpose